stratusadv/dandy/docs/index.md

 We created Dandy to focus on the flow and validation of data with your artificial intelligence systems to allow you to embrace the probabilistic nature of intelligence.

+It's opinionated, simple and designed to be incredibly pythonic putting the project and developers first.
-Our approach is to focus on batteries included with strong tooling to help build great interactions and lowers the barrier to entry for developers.
+Our approach is to focus on batteries included with strong tooling to help build great interactions and lowering the barrier to entry.

 ## Pillars of Dandy